 Students meet degree requirements through college equivalency examinations, through individual assessment of college-level learning, or through the transfer of credits earned at other colleges and universities.
-Students also have the option of using the College as a "credit bank" by having all of their credits earned through the above methods entered on an Edison College transcript and then transferring them to another institution for the completion of degree objectives.
+Students also have the option of using the College as a "credit bank" by having all of their credits earned through the above methods entered on an Edison College transcript and then transfering them to another institution for the completion of degree objectives.
 The pages immediately following provide an interesting and representative sampling of students who have successfully utilized one or all of the three methods in meeting their educational goals.

-If, after reading this catalog, you feel that we can assist you in achieving your educational goals, I urge you to call the College academic counseling service and set up an appointment to discuss your individual needs and objectives.
+If, after reading this catalog, you feel that we can assist you in achieving your educational goals, or if you still have many questions regarding an external degree, I urge you to call the College academic counseling service and set up an appointment to discuss your individual needs and objectives.
 If it is impossible for you to meet with an academic counselor at one of several locations throughout the state, the counseling office will be glad to answer your questions by mail.

-Since the College was founded, it has enabled over 8,000 students throughout the country to earn college credits for their educational acheivements regardless of where those achievements occurred.
+Since the College was founded, it has enabled over 8,000 students throughout the country to earn college credits for their educational achievements regardless of where those achievements occurred, at work, in volunteer service or at home.
 Over 1500 students have been awarded an Edison College degree and many have been accepted into graduate school.
-If you are one of those individuals who has learned through experience and desires to have that experience evaluated.
-Thomas A. Edison College is ready to serve you.
+If you are one of those individuals who has learned through experience and desires to have that experienced evaluated, Thomas A. Edison College is ready to serve you.